 Marketing and Risk Management:

-The marketing, operations, development and risk management capability for the NewCo should be managed within the new entity.
-This would be subject to a risk management policy agreed to by ENA, Orion and the newly formed board that can only be changed in the future given a unanimous approval of the board.
+The marketing, operations, development and risk management capability for the NewCo [FOR ALL OF THE ASSETS OR JUST THE ONES CURRENTLY OWNED BY ORION?] should be managed within the new entity.
+This would be subject to a risk management policy agreed to by ENA, Orion and the newly formed board [of directors] that can only be changed in the future given a unanimous approval of the board [of directors].
+[ORION MIGHT WANT THIS COVENANT TO GO AWAY IF ENA EVER SELLS DOWN ITS EQUITY INTEREST BELOW A CERTAIN THRESHOLD]

-Our suggestion would be that (people subject to successful interview by Orion and ENA):
+Our suggestion would be that employment candidates be submitted as set forth below and that [INITIALLY OR FOR THE DURATION OF ENA’S EQUITY OWNERSHIP (IF THE LATTER IS DESIRED CONSIDER THE ACCOUNTING RAMIFICATIONS], offers of employment be given only to those people who are successfully interviewed by both Orion and ENA):

-ENA provides risk management and trading capability (including systems as per the Administrative Services proposal) to the NewCo in the form of people and systems;
+ENA provides risk management and trading candidates (including systems as per the Administrative Services proposal) to the NewCo;

-Orion provides operational services to the NewCo in the form of people and capabilities;
+Orion provides operational services candidates to the NewCo;

-ENA and Orion jointly provide people and capabilities to the NewCo for development (people, sites and turbines), origination and marketing.
+ENA and Orion jointly provide candidates to the NewCo for development, [I WOULD SUGGEST REMOVING THIS PARENTHETICAL (people, sites and turbines) BECAUSE IT IS SLIGHTLY CONFUSING – SITES AND TURBINES WOULD ONLY BE CONTRIBUTED PROSPECTIVELY IF A DEAL IS CUT BETWEEN ENA AND NEWCO SOME TIME IN THE FUTURE], origination and marketing [HOW DOES ORIGINATION AND MARKETING DIFFER FROM TRADING ?].

 These people would become employees of the NewCo.